adityaramesh/speech_preprocessing/README.md

 # Agenda

-- Write a visualization module, and switch to a continuous color scheme for the spectogram.
-Use a red-based color scheme.
-The legend should have a color bar with labeled ticks.
-- Write a function to create a plot to visualize the Mel spectogram.
-Transition from blue (for negative values) to red (for positive values).
-The legend should have a color bar with labeled ticks.

 - Implement and test DTW
   - [x] Implement DTW.
   - [x] Test on toy example (make a separate notebook called `warp.py`).